-url-signature key-id-owner num key-id-number num {key word | public key url [ symmetric key word | private key url] } no url-signature key-id-owner num key-id-number num key-id-owner Configures the owner ID for this key. num Specifies the ID for the owner of this key.
-The range is from 1 to 32. key-id-number Configures the number ID for this key. num Specifies the ID for the number of this key.
-The range is from 1 to 16. key Configures the encryption key for signing a URL. word Text of encryption key (maximum of 16 characters, no spaces).
-Note This field accepts only printable ASCII characters (alphabetic, numeric, and others) and does not support a space or the following special characters: pipe ( ), question mark (?), double quotes ("), and apostrophe (').
-The following special characters are allowed: { }!#\$%&()+,/;:<=>@\~^[] public-key Configures the Public Key file location (PEM). url The URL from where the Public Key file can be downloaded (maximum of 54 characters). symmetric-key (Optional) Configure the Symmetric Key. word The Symmetric Key (Must be 16 characters, no spaces). private-Key (Optional) Configures the Private Key file location (PEM). url The URL from where the Private Key file can be downloaded (maximum of 54 characters).
+url-signature key-id-owner num key-id-number id\num {key keyword | public key url [symmetric key word | private key url]} no url-signature key-id-owner num key-id-number num

+Specifies the ID for the owner of this key.
+The range is from 1 to 32.
+Configures the number ID for this key.
+Specifies the ID for the number of this key.
+The range is from 1 to 16.
+Configures the encryption key for signing a URL.
+Text of encryption key (maximum of 16 characters, no spaces).
+Note This field accepts only printable ASCII characters (alphabetic, numeric, and others) and does not support a space or the following Specifies the ID for the number of this key.
+The range is from 1 to 16.
+Configures the encryption key for signing a URL.
+Text of encryption key (maximum of 16 characters, no spaces).
+Note This field accepts only printable ASCII characters (alphabetic, numeric, and others) and does not support a space or the following Configures the encryption key for signing a URL.
+Text of encryption key (maximum of 16 characters, no spaces).
+Note This field accepts only printable ASCII characters (alphabetic, numeric, and others) and does not support a space or the following Text of encryption key (maximum of 16 characters, no spaces).
+Note This field accepts only printable ASCII characters (alphabetic, numeric, and others) and does not support a space or the following Note This field accepts only printable ASCII characters (alphabetic, numeric, and others) and does not support a space or the following numeric, and others) and does not support a space or the following special characters: pipe ( ), question mark (?), double quotes ("), and apostrophe (').
+The following special characters are allowed: $\{\}!\#\%\&()^+,/;:<=>@\~^[]$ Configures the Public Key file location (PEM).
+The URL from where the Public Key file can be downloaded (maximum of 54 characters).
+(Optional) Configure the Symmetric Key.
+The Symmetric Key (Must be 16 characters, no spaces).
+(Optional) Configures the Private Key file location (PEM).
+The URL from where the Private Key file can be downloaded (maximum of 54 characters).